openeemeter/eemeter/docs/methods_overview.rst

-As noted in the :ref:`background <background>`, we term a set of energy data points a :ref:`trace <glossary-trace>`, and a building or project might be associated with any number of these.
-They must each be modeled.
+As noted in the :ref:`background <background>`, we term a set of energy data points a :ref:`trace <glossary-trace>`, and a building or project might be associated with any number of traces.
+In order to calculate savings models, each of these traces must be modeled.

 Before modeling, traces are segmented into components which overlap each baseline and reporting period of interest, then are modeled separately. [#]_ This creates up to :math:`n * m` models for a project with :math:`n` traces